 Welcome Message from the President

-Best of luck to you all for a very successful academic year ahead!
+I wish you all the best for the academic year ahead!

 Ed McCauley, PhD, FRSC